NextronSystems/valhallaAPI/README.md

 It contains a Python module `valhallaAPI` and a Python command line API client `valhalla-cli`.

+# Python Module

+The web API allows you to retrieve the subscribed rules.

 The 3 main functions of the Python module are:

 - `get_rules_text()` retrieves rules as text